Skip to content

 • Accountability from individuals and corporations who contributed to the abuse,

-• Compensation for the very real damage done to their lives, and
+• Financial compensation for the very real damage done to their lives, and

 • Privacy and dignity throughout the legal process.